auermi/noted-api/README.md

 # noted-api

+## Overview
-An API for my iOS app, Noted
+An API I tried hooking up to my iOS app, Noted a while back.
+Hopefully I get back around to working on this.